yaohongkok/json_exporter/README.md

 ========================
 [![CircleCI](https://circleci.com/gh/prometheus-community/json_exporter.svg?style=svg)](https://circleci.com/gh/prometheus-community/json_exporter)

-(This is a fork meant to address some limitations presented by the original repo.
+#### :warning: (This is a fork meant to address some limitations presented by the original repo.
 It is not actively maintained.
 Supports string-to-value conversion and root-level querying for labels.)

 A [prometheus](https://prometheus.io/) exporter which scrapes remote JSON by JSONPath.
 For checking the JSONPath configuration supported by this exporter please head over [here](https://kubernetes.io/docs/reference/kubectl/jsonpath/).